jjanelee97/react-native-workshop/README.md

 module.exports = VideoDetail;
 ```

-:snowflake: This is a little different from what we've been doing.
-The WebView component is a sort of hybrid component that's actually just rendering a webpage.
-The `source` prop holds a uri that's called as if in a browser and then displayed in our application.
-Notice how it looks just like watching youtube on a mobile device.
-Pretty cool that we can do this within our application alongside native components, huh?

 Here's what the app should be looking like now:
 ![finished app](./images/finished.png)

-🚀 Now that the app is complete, we're using all the styling we pasted in awhile ago.
-Now it's your turn: play around with the styling in `video_list.js`.
-If you haven't enabled hot-reloading yet, do that, it'll make it easy to see all your styling changes.

-:camera: Make the styling uniquely your own.
-Then, search for some unique searchterm and take a screenshot.
-You'll upload this to your repo to turn in.

 ## And We Are Done!